patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 ### Clickable cards

 A card can perform an action or navigate to an external link by clicking anywhere within the card.
+You can also pass in the `isExternalLink` property to `selectableActions` if you want a clickable card's link to open in a new tab or window.

 When a card is meant to be clickable only, you must avoid rendering any other interactive content within the `<Card>`.